livecomsjournal/livecomsjournal.github.io/index.md

 ## Types of Articles

+### Best Practices Manuscripts
-**Best Practices Manuscripts**: The goal of best practices manuscripts are to improve the quality of simulation research by providing advice that can eliminate the most common errors.
+The goal of best practices manuscripts are to improve the quality of simulation research by providing advice that can eliminate the most common errors.
 These documents consist of:

-A. A succinct list of steps that people should follow when carrying out the task in question.
-This is effectively a "checklist", provided to ensure certain basic standards are followed and common but critical major errors are avoided.
+A. **A checklist**: A succinct list of steps that people should follow when carrying out the task in question.
+This is effectively a *checklist*, provided to ensure certain basic standards are followed and common but critical major errors are avoided.

-B. A much more detailed section with the necessary rationale for the checklist, which would act as more complete "best practices" description, with significant detail as to the possible alternative ways to accomplish a given task, when one would be better than another, and significant literature documentation about reasons for choices.
+B. **The rationale**: A much more detailed section with the necessary rationale for the checklist, which would act as more complete *best practices* description, with significant detail as to the possible alternative ways to accomplish a given task, when one would be better than another, and significant literature documentation about reasons for choices.

 The inspiration for Best Practices documents can be found in the Atul Gawande article [The